-Once you’ve installed your gooseneck horse trailer hitch, you’re all ready to hit the road!
-If it’s your first time hauling a warmblood size horse trailer, there’s a few important things to remember.
+Once you’ve installed your gooseneck draft horse trailer hitch, you’re all ready to hit the road!
+If it’s your first time hauling a gooseneck trailer, there’s a few important things to remember.

-If you have any questions about designing your own unique gooseneck trailer for your large breed horses, feel free to contact Brad Heath today.
+If you have any questions about designing your own unique draft horse trailer for your large breed horses, feel free to contact Brad Heath today.
 He’d be delighted to help you design a gooseneck trailer that’s perfect for you and your horses.

-This article was written by Rachael Kraft and published on Wednesday, 13 April 2022.
+This article was written by Rachael Kraft and first published on Wednesday, 13 April 2022.

 A fifth wheel hitch uses a kingpin and pin receiver setup to connect your trailer to your truck.
 This type of hitch takes up a lot of space in your truck bed and is mostly used for campers.
 Fifth wheel hitches aren’t recommended for gooseneck trailers.
 It’s best to use a gooseneck horse trailer hitch like a bolt in style hitch or a fold down hitch for your gooseneck trailer.
 Bolt on gooseneck hitch installation is much less risky than other types of hitch installation.
 However, if you already have a camper and a fifth wheel hitch, it’s possible to adapt your gooseneck horse trailer to work with your existing fifth wheel hitch.

-The proper location for a gooseneck hitch is 36 inches from the back glass of the tow vehicle and directly over the center line of the axle of your tow vehicle.
-However, the exact location of the trailer hitch in bed of truck will depend on your truck’s make, model, and construction.
+The proper location for a gooseneck hitch is 36 inches from the back glass of the tow vehicle and directly over the centerline of the axle of your tow vehicle.
+However, the exact location of the trailer hitch in the bed of the truck will depend on your truck’s make, model, and construction.
 For that reason, it’s important to find a reliable professional to install your gooseneck hitch.